Statins: Potential Mental, Emotional and Cognitive Side Effects

 Another review of adverse event reports in New Zealand described accounts of depression, memory loss, confusion and aggression in statin users.
 They also hypothesized that statins lower brain cell membrane cholesterol levels which may be the cause of the mental and emotional problems (Tatley 2007).

 There’s also other supportive evidence that low cholesterol in general is related to negative mental health outcomes regardless of statins.
 Individuals with low cholesterol appear to struggle more with depression, mood disorders and suicide (Sansone 2008).
 A study looking at inpatients struggling with mental health issues found a significant correlation with lower total cholesterol and violent behavior (Leppien 2018).

 More recent research is still turning up potential concerns for negative effects on cognition (Timimi 2019).
 However, it’s worth noting that cognitive problems from statins are likely rare (Bitzur 2016).
 Authors have called for studies to include cognitive data points with statin use to gather more data (Rojas-Fernandez 2015).

-Another more recent study looked at aggression levels in statin users and found women, but not men had significantly increased aggression with statin medication (Golomb 2015).
+Another more recent study looked at aggression levels in statin users.
+In women, statin use significantly increased aggression (Golomb 2015).

 From the available data, it appears that a small, but potentially significant percentage of statin users could have mental, emotional and/or cognitive side effects from statin medications.
 Mental health side effects could easily be overlooked or attributed to other causes.
 While I’m not advocating for anyone to stop their statin medications, it’s worth being aware of all potential side effects especially considering that there are over 40 million statin users in the United States.
 If you have concerns for your reaction to a medication, talk to your doctor.
 In some cases, it’s possible you may feel better if you change your medication or treatment.